-To apply for a Regional Summit subgrant, go here.
+To apply for a Regional Summit subgrant, fill out this form.
 For more information about the YLD and resources offered to Affiliates, visit our Affiliate Assistance page.

 Any Affiliate under Articles 3.1(a) or 3.1(b) of the YLD Bylaws is eligible, provided that two or more Affiliates host the Regional Summit.
 For more information on Affiliate eligibility, see the YLD Bylaws and the Guide to Affiliating.

-Application process opens September 1 thru November 15.
+Application process opens November 16 and August 31.